 Making the toasted pita with zaatar.

-2. While the pita bread is crisping in the oven, prep the veggies and herbs and chop everything into bite-sized pieces.
+2. Prep the veggies and herbs.
+While the pita bread is crisping in the oven, prep the veggies and herbs and chop everything into bite-sized pieces.

 Vegetables and herbs being chopped.

+3. Marinate the veggies.
 Place the chopped veggies and herbs in a large bowl and toss with the olive oil, vinegar, lemon zest, salt and pepper, optional pomegranate molasses, and half of the sumac.
+Don’t add the lettuce or the pita chips yet!

 Vegetables and herbs being tossed with dressing in a white bowl.

-Chop the lettuce and whisk the yogurt-tahini sauce in a small bowl, setting both aside until ready to serve.
+4. Whisk the tahini yogurt sauce in a small bowl, setting both aside until ready to serve.

 Yogurt tahini sauce in a bowl with a mini whisk and chopped lettuce on a cutting board.